josephmalisov/pathpilot/README.md

 # PathPilot

-PathPilot is an AI-powered decision-making assistant that helps users create structured plans for their goals and decisions.
+PathPilot is an AI-powered decision-making assistant that helps users understand their options and create structured plans for their goals.
 Built with React and OpenAI's GPT-4, it provides a clean, modern interface for generating and exporting detailed action plans.

 ## Features